WaterMediaTeam/watermedia/README.md

 # 🔗 WaterMedia: Multimedia API
 Provides multimedia support using native/java decoders and LibVLC as a video backend.
+WaterMedia is a dependency for many minecraft mods such as LittleFrames, VideoPlayer, etc.
+It is a successor to, and supersedes, FancyVideo-API.
-Used by many minecraft mods such as LittleFrames, VideoPlayer and the superseding of FancyVideo-API in Minecraft, integrates support for many platforms such as ~~YouTube~~, Twitch, Kick, Google Drive, OneDrive, Dropbox, Imgur, Twitter, Streamable, Lightshot and more!
+Integrates native support for many platforms such as ~~YouTube~~, Twitch, Kick, Google Drive, OneDrive, Dropbox, Imgur, Twitter, Streamable, Lightshot and more!

 Designed to work on almost every Minecraft Mod Loader (Forge, NeoForge and Fabric) above Minecraft 1.16.5 and